Laura Riding

 Laura Riding Jackson (born Laura Reichenthal; January 16, 1901 – September 2, 1991), best known as Laura Riding, was an American poet, critic, novelist, essayist and short story writer.

-Early life
+Early life and education

 She was born in New York City to Nathaniel Reichenthal, a Jewish immigrant from Galicia, and Sadie (née Edersheim), and educated at Cornell University.
 She met historian Louis R. Gottschalk, then a graduate assistant at Cornell, and they married in 1920.

+Career

 She began to write poetry, publishing first (1923–26) under the name Laura Riding Gottschalk.
 She became associated with the Fugitives through Allen Tate, and they published her poems in The Fugitive magazine.
 They awarded her the Nashville Prize in 1924.
 Her marriage with Gottschalk ended in divorce in 1925, at the end of which year she went to England at the invitation of Robert Graves and his wife Nancy Nicholson.
-She would remain in Europe for nearly fourteen years.
+She would remain in Europe for nearly 14 years.